BensonBen/solid-octo-couscous/apps/deployment/readme.md

 ## Configuring NGINX

 -   Using the reverse proxy functionaltiy of [NGINX](https://nginx.org/) segment off a portion of the URL spectrum.
-Such as, `https://rex.fitness/rex-api/**/*` where any traffice on this portion of the URL will be reverse proxied to the locally installed `PM2` managed application.
+Such as, `https://rex.fitness/rex-api/**/*` where any traffic on this portion of the URL will be reverse proxied to the locally installed `PM2` managed application.
 -   ```
       # NGINX server block may look something like.
       location /rex-api {